 If you are making a purchase via the internet, always make sure to review recent Certificates of Analysis.

 Check to See What Kind of CBD Extract is Used in the Product

-CBD products in the UK fall into three different categories: Full spectrum, broad spectrum, and isolate.
+CBD products in the UK fall into three different categories: Oils with THC, broad spectrum, and isolate.
 Full and Broad-spectrum CBD oils are thought to have greater therapeutic benefits as the multiple cannabinoids work together.
 This is known as the 'entourage effect'.
 Experts we have spoken to support the idea of 'whole-plant therapy'.
 Some people may prefer CBD isolate if they are subject to drug tests through work and so on.